-Speaking of keeping your dog distracted, playing with them can help, too.
+Playing with them can help keep your dog distracted, too.
 This is especially true of restless dogs.

-If your dog keeps pacing nervously, give him/her something better to do.
+If your dog keeps pacing, give him/her something better to do.
 Toss their favorite toy or play tug of war with them.

 On the other hand, this method is not for every dog.
-If it seems your scared dog just wants to lay and cower, they probably won’t respond to your attempts to play.
+If your scared dog wants to lay and cower, it probably won’t respond to your attempts to play.
 For these dogs, cuddling is the better option.

 8. Speak to Your Vet

-If you try all these methods but your dog is still extremely troubled by fireworks, he/she probably needs professional help.
-Take your dog to the vet to get expert, personalized instructions on how to help your dog.
+If you try all these methods, but your dog is still extremely troubled by fireworks, he/she probably needs professional help.
+Take your dog to the vet for expert, personalized instructions on how to help your dog.

-In extreme cases, your vet may prescribe medication that can help your dog.
-Feel free to get a second opinion, though, before giving your dog any such drugs.
+In extreme cases, your vet may prescribe medication to help your dog.
+Feel free to get a second opinion before giving your dog any such drugs.

 This tip we put last on the list because it’s so extreme.
 But, technically, it is an option.